Tshobohwa/salomon-enoch-capstone/README.md

 ### Prerequisites

-In order to run this project you need: a properly working pc or laptop and a modern web browser.
+In order to run this project you need a properly working pc or laptop and a modern web browser.

 ### Setup